 They give 50 pounds to a user that invites a friend.
 Transferwise integrated this inside their main navigation menu to ensure that users won’t overlook this offer.

 Let’s not forget about the power of leveraging influencers in your niche for the purpose of generating more leads.
 Influencer marketing lets you collaborate with influencers (people who your prospects already trust) to create content that helps to drive more traffic to your website.

-Zest.is, a content discovery platform, shared their secrets on growing from 0 to 100k users and says that a big part of their success comes down to the good old word-of-mouth and influencer marketing.
+Zest.is, a content discovery platform, says that a big part of their success comes down to the good old word-of-mouth and influencer marketing.
 It worked like magic for them and yet the system put in place was quite simple.

 Everyone wants to get their articles in front of as many eyeballs as possible and Zest provides this opportunity.
 Naturally, once the submitted articles started generating more traffic, blogs (including these run by influencers) were mentioning Zest.is as one of the best ways to distribute your content.
 Once influencers got the word out for Zest, their websites and user base began to grow exponentially.